Customising your themes and palettes

 project_theme() + # I use the project theme I've defined above

-cars$speed2 <- factor(cut(cars[, "speed"], 3)) # Since brewer doesn't handle discrete scales, you need to convert any continuous variables to factor!
+cars$speed2 <- factor(cut(cars[, "speed"], 3)) # Since Brewer doesn't handle discrete scales, you need to convert any continuous variables to factors!

 ggplot(data = cars, aes(x = dist, y = speed)) +